dl1bz/deskhpsdr/README.md

 ## deskHPSDR ≠ pihpsdr: new app, new concept, new name

 Correct is, the very first codebase of deskHPSDR was forked ONCE from DL1YCF's pihpsdr codebase in October 2024 without any backward dependencies to piHPSDR.
-But there was, is and will be never an active collaboration between pihpsdr and deskHPSDR.
-They are two different apps without any relationship to each other.
+But there wasn't, isn't and won't be an interactive and thereby direct collaboration between pihpsdr and deskHPSDR.
+They are two different apps without any relationship or dependencies to each other.

 ## The concept behind - what it's make for and what it isn't for

 My goal was to make an more optimzed version running with focus on Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600.
 SoC like the Raspberry Pi or similar devices are not within the scope in development of this application.
 In the case mini-display < 1280x600 resolution you need change to piHPSDR, deskHPSDR don't support this.

 **deskHPSDR is a dedicated SDR transceiver frontend application using OpenHPSDR protocols 1 or 2 for everyday use in amateur radio.
-Soapy SDR support is official REMOVED now.**
+Soapy SDR and GPIO code and support is official REMOVED now.**

 | Feature                        | Current deskHPSDR version 2.6                 | Notes          |